 - People are misinformed!
 Many are sold on ideas that do not work.

 In this article you will find:

 - The true definition of health and why today’s mainstream medicine is failing.

-- The ugly truth of health care being a business.
-More sick people equals more money.
+- The ugly truth of healthcare being a business.
+More sickness equals more money.

 - How much it costs to be ‘healthy’ and how quickly it is becoming unsustainable.